vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 Our production plugin artifacts currently come from GCP buckets.
 Developers of plugins will typically use the local filesystem repository in the creation and testing of their feature.

-#### Adding Admin Repository
+#### Adding Admin Repository (Legacy method)

-NOTE: This is not applicable if context-aware plugin discovery is enabled within Tanzu CLI.
+NOTE: This is not applicable if [context-aware plugin discovery](/docs/design/context-aware-plugin-discovery-design.md) is enabled within Tanzu CLI.

 The admin repository contains the Builder plugin - a plugin which helps scaffold and compile plugins.